-Tips for shooting a sunset or sunrise
+- 10 tips for shooting sunset and sunrise pictures

 Lightroom CC Mobile

 In Lightroom CC Mobile I photograph sunsets with the HDR mode in the RAW file format.
 As a file format you can select JPG or DNG (RAW).
 RAW has my preference, because these files are better suited for editing.
-Read more about the RAW file format here.

 iPhone Camera App

 The iPhone Camera app of the iPhone 8 Plus can be set to “Automatic HDR” so that all pictures are taken in HDR mode.
 Unfortunately this app does not support RAW.
-Read more about the iPhone Camera app here.

 Slow Shutter Cam

-With the Slow Shutter Cam app you can take photos with a slow shutter speed for dynamic skies and beautiful smooth water.
+With the Slow Shutter Cam app you can take iPhone sunset and sunrise photos with a long shutter speed for dynamic skies and beautiful smooth water.
 As a file format I use PNG or TIFF.
 RAW is not available.
-Read more about the app Slow Shutter Cam.

 10 tips for shooting sunrise and sunset iPhone pictures